Corporate Taxes in Sweden in 2024-25: Complete Guide

 Dividend Tax in Sweden

-Interest and services charges given to non-resident businesses or people are not subject to corporate taxes in Sweden.
+Interest and service charges given to non-resident businesses or people are not subject to corporate taxes in Sweden.
 Such contributions to domestic businesses and people are subject to regular income tax.

-Depending on domestic legislation and taxation agreements, Withholding taxes on dividends and royalty varies.
+Depending on domestic legislation and taxation agreements, Withholding taxes on dividends and royalties varies.

 Given that the beneficiary is a member of an EU nation and owns a minimum of 10% of the paying company’s stock, dividends given by non-listed resident companies to international business shareholders are normally exempt from Swedish withholding tax.